Licinia Eudoxia: First marriage

 In 424, Eudoxia was betrothed to Valentinian III, her first cousin, once removed.
 The year of their betrothal was recorded by Marcellinus Comes.
 At the time of their betrothal, Valentinian was approximately four years old, Eudoxia only two.
-Gibbon attributes the betrothal to "the agreement of the three females who governed the Roman world", meaning Galla Placidia, her niece Pulcheria, and Pulcheria's sister-in-law Eudocia.
 Galla Placidia was Valentinian III's mother and a younger, paternal half-sister of Arcadius.
 Valentinian III was at the time being prepared to claim the throne of the Western Roman Empire, which was held by Joannes.
 The latter was not a member of the Theodosian dynasty and thus regarded a usurper by the Eastern court.
 Within 424, Valentinian was proclaimed a Caesar in the Eastern court.
 The following year, Joannes was defeated and executed.
 Valentinian replaced him as Augustus of the West.

 Eudoxia and Valentinian III married on 29 October 437, in Thessalonike, their marriage marking the reunion of the two halves of the House of Theodosius.
 The marriage was recorded by Socrates of Constantinople, the Chronicon Paschale and Marcellinus Comes.
 In 439, Eudoxia was granted the title of Augusta, with the birth of their first daughter Eudocia.
 They also had a second daughter, Placidia.
 The births and eventual fates of the two daughters were recorded by Priscus, Procopius, John Malalas and the Chronicon Paschale.

-On 16 March 455, Valentinian III was killed in the Campus Martius, Rome by Optila and Thraustila.
-According to the fragmentary chronicle of John of Antioch, a 7th-century monk tentatively identified with John of the Sedre, Syrian Orthodox Patriarch of Antioch from 641 to 648 "Maximus, failing in both his hopes, was bitterly angry.
-He summoned Optila and Thraustila, brave Scythians who had campaigned with Aëtius and had been assigned to attend on Valentinian, and talked to them.
-He gave and received guarantees, put the blame for Aëtius' murder on the Emperor, and urged that the better course would be to take revenge on them.
-Those who avenged the fallen man, he said, would justly have the greatest blessings.
-Not many days later, Valentinian rode in the Field of Ares with a few bodyguards and the followers of Optila and Thraustila.
-When he had dismounted from his horse and proceeded to archery, Optila and his friends attacked him.
-Optila struck Valentinian on his temple and when turned around to see the striker he dealt him a second blow on the face and felled him, and Thraustila slew Heraclius.
-Taking the Emperor's diadem and horse, they hastened to Maximus... "(John of Antioch fr.201.4–5: Gordon trans., pp. 52–53).
-Heraclius is identified as "a eunuch who had the greatest influence with the emperor" and his associate in murdering Aetius.
+On 16 March 455, Valentinian III was killed in the Campus Martius.
+According to the fragmentary chronicle of John of Antioch, a 7th-century monk tentatively identified with John of the Sedre, the assassination had been arranged by the wealthy senator Petronius Maximus.